 Yes: Consider additional learning opportunities to help the employee see multiple aspects of the company in preparation for possible advancement.

 No: That’s okay, too.
-Is the person stable and will he/she be able to solve what he/she was hired to do?
+Is the person stable and able to do the tasks they were hired for?

 No: Time to engage.
-The employee will make the best fit if he/she understands expectations and feels a sense of direction – that comes from the employee/manager relationship.
+The employee will make the best fit if they understand expectations and feel a sense of direction – that comes from the employee/manager relationship.

 No: The employee is able to navigate socially.